Bagarre/Pi2D2/README.md

 Pi2D2 is a Dynon D2 knockoff based on the Raspberry Pi.
 Pi 2 D2, Pi2D2.....get it?  get it???

-Its a basic javascript driven SVG using snap.svg and gets AHRS data from Stratux.
+Its a basic javascript driven SVG using snap.svg and gets AHRS data from https://github.com/cyoung/stratux.

 Its currently buggy as hell and I'm beating the poor Stratx 10 times a second.
 IE TONS of room for improvement.